jithinsankar/fastapi-cached/README.md

 #### Running the Server

-From your terminal in the `fastapicachex-project` directory:
+From your terminal in the `fastapi-cached-project` directory:

 ```bash
 # First, ensure dependencies are installed (FastAPI and Uvicorn)